project-error/projecterror.dev/docs/npwd/start/Install.md

 ## Enable voice and audio uploads

 To enable voice messages you need a place to host these files.
-If you already are using Error Media, make sure you have the premium plan and regenerate your api key.
+If you already are using [Fivemanage](https://fivemanage.com), you can also use it for audio uploads.
-We're working on some solutions to provide a free option as well.

-You should see that both images and audio uplaods are allowed.

-Then, another imprtant step is to add the new Convar to your server.cfg In order to enable this on NPWD, we first need to add a new Convar to the server.cfg.
+In order to enable this on NPWD, we first need to add a new Convar to the server.cfg.

 ```